trygvis/intellij-idea-dpkg/README.md

     The IDEA flavor to package. 'flavor' can be one of 'IU' and 'IC' for IDEA Ultimate or IDEA Community Edition respectively.

+    This option will be stored in `$HOME/.intellij-idea-dpkg` so you don't have to specifiy it in the next run.

 * `-F`

     Force a build of a package, even if there is a package with the same